Thursday, May 23, 2024

 When I first saw Born Yesterday some years back I was shocked at how much the world had changed in 50 years—at least the Hollywood version.
 The Wikipedia article talks about the difficulties Cukor had in getting the film past the censors, having to skirt around their being lovers—they *certainly* could not share a bedroom!—or Judy Holliday having an actual woman’s body.
 But the real shock for me was Harry’s treatment of Billie which by any standard today is frankly abusive.
 It’s uncomfortable to watch.
 Judy Holliday is not allowed to show an inch of cleavage or tailbone or anything even remotely suggestive to the censors; but Harry’s violence toward Billie gets past with nary a protest.

 But this is the world Republicans are striving to re-create, where white men run everything and everyone else’s citizenship is second-class—if that.
-Environmental regulation is scuttled to gleefully pander to the country’s most ignorant people, propaganda tells us what to think, corporate profit takes precedence over virtually every other thing.
+Environmental regulation is scuttled to gleefully pander to the country’s most ignorant people, propaganda tells us what to think, profit takes precedence over virtually every other thing.

 One wants to think that we actually have progressed, and on the surface we have made progress since 1951.
 I know the jagged edge of history trends broadly and inexorably toward progress and equality and fairness.
 But always there is a reminder that human nature contains much that is selfish and greedy and clannish and self-destructive.